glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 dependencies.
 The correct names are as they were registered on vim.org and as they appear on the plugin's page.

+### Add `:NeoBundleDepends` statements in your plugin script

+<span style="background-color:#ffcc00;">Required by
+<em>neobundle.vim</em></span>

+Neobundle.vim is pretty feature-rich, and as such it has not one but two different ways of declaring plugin dependencies.
+The simpler one uses `:NeoBundleDepends`.
+This is a command that you can put in your plugin script.
+Surrounded with a little boilerplate it looks like this:

+    if exists(':NeoBundleDepends') == 2
+      NeoBundleDepends 'glts/vim-basebang'
+    endif

+Put this anywhere in `plugin/shebang.vim` and neobundle will automatically pull in the *basebang.vim* dependency from its GitHub repository.

+(For the second way look up `:h neobundle-recipe`.)

 ### Add a Flavorfile to the repository

 <span style="background-color:#ffcc00;">Required by
 <em>vim-flavor</em></span>

-Vim-flavor also uses a special file with dependency information at the root of the repository.
+Like VAM, vim-flavor uses a special file with dependency information at the root of the repository.
 This is called a "Flavorfile"; the file name must be `VimFlavor`.
 The format is more Ruby-like and rather simple.
 Here is the complete Flavorfile for *shebang.vim*:

     flavor 'glts/vim-basebang', '~> 1.6'

-This declares a dependency on the `1.6` version tag of the `glts/vim-basebang` GitHub repository.
+This declares a dependency on the `1.6` version tag of the `glts/vim-basebang` repository.

 This also clears up why vim-flavor is so strict in its requirements for a GitHub repo and version tags: It's so that any plugin can be declared